 Fisher’s definition

 In 1918, Fisher defined epistasis as a deviation from the addition of superimposed effects may occur between genes at different loci1.
-This is often referred to as ‘statistical epistasis’ to differ the so called ‘biological epistasis’ first used in 1909 by Bateson2 describing a masking effect whereby a variant or allele at one locus prevents the variant at another locus from manifesting its effect3.
+This is often referred to as ‘statistical epistasis’ to differ from the so called ‘biological epistasis’ first used in 1909 by Bateson2 describing a masking effect whereby a variant or allele at one locus prevents the variant at another locus from manifesting its effect3.
 Fisher’s definition opened up a whole new avenue for using mathematical models to detect epistasis in complex traits at the population level, which may/may not correspond to biological consequences3.
 Mathematically, Fisher’s definition can be represented for two diallelic loci B (with alleles b and B) and C (with alleles c and C) by a linear model3, 4:

 (M1)